EternityForest/Acorns/README.md

 ### Acorns.clearInputBuffer(char * id)
 Clears the input buffer of a loaded program.

+### Acorns.errorfunc
+Lets you handle errors for anything except the REPL interpreter.
+You can set to a function matching:
+`void f(loadedProgram *, const char *)`

+The char * will be the error info str.
+It's not malloced, so don't free it.

+### Acorns.printfunc
+Lets you handle print() for anything except the REPL interpreter.
+You can set to a function matching:
+`void f(loadedProgram *, const char *)`

+The char * will be the error info str.
+It's not malloced, so don't free it.

 ### SQRESULT sq_userImportFunction(HSQUIRRELVM v, const char * c, char len) __attribute__((weak))